Amplitudes in persistence theory: Amplitudes on abelian categories

-is still exact.
-If $A_{\pp}$ and $C_{\pp}$ have finite length, then additivity of $\mu_{\pp}$ follows from the Jordan-H\"older theorem \cite[\S III.8]{lang}.
-If either (or both) of $A_{\pp}$ or $C_{\pp}$ has infinite length, the same must be true for $B_{\pp}$, so additivity holds in these cases as well. \end{examplet}

-\begin{examplet} (Max degree) Consider the category $\ch$ of bounded, nonnegatively-graded chain complexes over $\Vect$, and chain maps between them.
+\begin{example} (Max degree) Consider the category $\ch$ of non-negatively-graded chain complexes over an abelian category, and chain maps between them.
 Define an amplitude $\delta$ on $\ch$ as

 for all $C$ in $\ob\ch$.
 It is clear that $\delta(0)=0$.
 Since a short sequence in $\ch$ is exact if and only if it is exact degreewise, we also have the properties of monotonicity (\ref{eq_monotonicity}) and subadditivity (\ref{eq_subadditivity}).
 Moreover, $\delta$ is finite.
-However, it is immediate to see that, in general, (\ref{eq_subadditivity}) is a strict inequality for this amplitude, and thus $\delta$ is not additive.
-More generally, $\delta$ is also an amplitude over the category of non-negative chain complexes and chain maps over any abelian category. \end{examplet}
+However, it is immediate to see that, in general, (\ref{eq_subadditivity}) is a strict inequality for this amplitude, and thus $\delta$ is not additive. \end{example}